zsombro/darwinjs/README.md

 It doesn't do any fancy stuff, but what it does can be done pretty quickly and simply.
 It's not really meant to be a robust soft computing library, instead it's a simple tool for educational and prototyping purposes.

-## It's actually pretty easy to use
+## Usage
-It's not exactly rocket science to get started with ```darwin.js```.
 To create a population of objects, just import the library on an HTML page and add something similar to this piece of code:

 ```javascript